William Lamport: Zorro

 During Lamport's life, he became known as a voice for the oppressed as he wanted to free Mexico's Indigenous people and the black slaves.
 After his death, his fame only grew amongst the underprivileged and the Franciscans.
 Leading up to Mexico's rebellions, the Indigenous people of Mexico drew from Lamport's works and his bravery as a source of their inspiration.
 Lamport's adventurous life was detailed in Vicente Riva Palacio's novel titled Memorias de un impostor: Don Guillén de Lampart, Rey de México.
-In the novel Palacio introduces us to Guillen Lombardo, who is a double agent that secretly plots against Spain.
+In the novel Riva Palacio introduces us to Guillen Lombardo, who is a double agent that secretly plots against Spain.
 This narrative has led many to argue that William Lamport was the inspiration for Johnston McCulley's fictional character known as "Zorro".